stormpath/Turnstile/README.md

 # Contributing

 We're always open to contributions!
-Since this probject is fairly early stage, please join the [Stormpath slack channel](https://talkstormpath.shipit.xyz) to discuss how you can contribute!
+Feel free to join the [Stormpath slack channel](https://talkstormpath.shipit.xyz) to discuss how you can contribute!

+# Stormpath

+Turnstile is built by [Stormpath](https://stormpath.com), an API service for authentication, authorization, and user management.
+If you're building a website, API, or app, and need to build authentication and user managmeent, consider using Stormpath for your needs.
+We're always happy to help!